This is a story…

 So, what did I do?

-I jumped in the ice-cold waterfall and swam around.
+I jumped in the ice-cold waterfall and swam around like a crazy man.
+It was painfully cold, but I loved it!
 I got out and said to myself, “Always do, Scott.
 Always do.”

 Always do” means always doing the thing that you said you were going to do…especially when you don’t feel like it.